The first thing she said in her lesson was that this horse had sent her to the emergency room more often than she could count.

 And now is when I remind you that we don’t ride with our hands, we use our bodies.
 Pulling on reins is natural to us humans.
 We are hand fixated.
 We use our hands to do everything, including thinking!
 They express our over-controlling natures.
 Instead, ride with your seat and legs.

 If you think you don’t overuse your reins, here’s a test.
-Get a balance rein.
-You can buy them online, or just use an old rein or piece of rope.
-Put it around your horse’s neck and start riding, using it instead of your reins.
-It’s a sure fire way to find rate your rein dependency.
-(Hint: Turn from the waist.)
+Get a neck ring, or what others call a balance rein.
+You can buy them online or just use a piece of half-inch rope.
+Somewhere around seven feet should do it.
+Tie a square knot, put it around your horse’s neck, and start riding, using it instead of your reins.
+It’s a sure-fire way to find rate your rein dependency. the degree to which you hate the neckring is the degree that you overuse your reins.

 Have you gotten complacent about bits?
 Bits are metal on bone.
 No kidding, no padding, just metal on bone, with your hand on the reins.
 A bit with shanks is worse.
 If your horse resists his bit, maybe it is time for you to improve your sensitivity and pass it on.
 This isn’t a dictatorship, you know.